Self-Secure Capacity-Achieving Feedback Schemes of Gaussian Multiple-Access Wiretap Channels with Degraded Message Sets: The SSCA feedback scheme for the GMAC-WT-NCSIT-DMS

-In this section, first, we show that feedback does not increase the capacity region $\mathcal{C}_{gmac-ncsit-dms}$ of GMAC-NCSIT-DMS, and propose a hybrid feedback scheme which combines the capacity-achieving feedback scheme of GMAC-NCSIT \cite{cover4.x}) (see Section \ref{secIV-1}) and the two-step SK type feedback scheme of GMAC-DMS (see Section \ref{secV-2}).
-Then, we show that the proposed hybrid feedback scheme also achieves the secrecy capacity region $\mathcal{C}^{f}_{s,gmac-ncsit-dms}$ of the GMAC-WT-NCSIT-DMS with feedback, which indicates that the proposed feedback scheme, which is not designed with the consideration of secrecy, already achieves secrecy by itself.
-Finally, in order to show the benefits of channel feedback, an outer bound on the secrecy capacity region $\mathcal{C}_{s,gmac-ncsit-dms}$ of GMAC-WT-NCSIT-DMS is provided, and the capacity results given in this section are further explained via a numerical example.
+In this section, first, we extend the two-step SK-type feedback scheme of the preceding section to the GMAC-NCSIT-DMS with feedback, and show that this extended scheme is also capacity-achieving.
+Second, we show that this extended feedback scheme is secure by itself and also achieves the secrecy capacity region $\mathcal{C}^{f}_{s,gmac-ncsit-dms}$ of the GMAC-WT-NCSIT-DMS with feedback.
+Finally, in order to show the rate gains by the feedback, an outer bound on the secrecy capacity region $\mathcal{C}_{s,gmac-ncsit-dms}$ of the GMAC-WT-NCSIT-DMS is provided, and the capacity results given in this section are further explained via a numerical example.